-First conceptualized in 1967 when Michael dug up to cones, four feet wide and four feet long, this work was Michael’s attempt at creating negative space art.
-He argued that instead of artists being creators, Mother Nature had made everything available for them, and thus they could reframe the art.
+First conceptualized in 1967 when Michael dug up two cones, four feet wide and four feet long, this work was Michael’s attempt at creating negative space art.
+He argued that instead of artists being creators, Mother Nature had made everything available for them, and thus, they could reframe the art.
 His negative space art was an invitation to meditate on the richness of the earth we live in and how it constantly gives back to humanity.

 1981 version, Los Angeles

 In 1981, a developer invited Michael to recreate this work at the Wells Fargo Building at 44 S. Flower Street in Los Angeles.
-Due to the building’s structure, making the depressions into the ground was impossible, as Michael would have wanted of his sculpture.
+Due to the building’s structure, making the depressions into the ground was impossible, as Michael would have wanted for his sculpture.
 Instead, they used geometrical solids to recreate the art and bring it to completion for the first time since 1967.

 The new sculpture would now feature a North (two rectangles), South (upright cone), East (an inverted frustum), South (upright cone) and West (Wedge).
-This majestic piece of art at the forecourt of the impressive steel entrance captures attention when you walk in and leaves you in awe.
+This majestic piece of art at the forecourt of the impressive steel entrance captures your attention when you walk in and leaves you in awe.

 1967/2002 version, Dia Art Foundation